mautrix/docs/bridges/go/setup.md

 * <span class="bridge-filter" bridges="discord">**mautrix-discord**: </span>
   [LottieConverter](https://github.com/sot-tech/LottieConverter) if you want to receive animated stickers.
+* <span class="bridge-filter" bridges="gvoice">**mautrix-gvoice**: </span>
+  Sending messages with non-workspace accounts requires having Electron installed, such that the bridge can run the `electron` binary in headless mode.

 If you want to compile the bridge manually (which is not required), you'll also need: